Did a federal court just reveal Biden's Supreme Court nominee?

 The DC Circuit official also confirmed that "generally" nominees for the Supreme Court stop participating in cases in front of the appellate court after their high court nomination is announced.

+Jackson is scheduled to hear oral arguments for three cases Friday morning as part of a panel at the circuit court.
+The judges are able to call in remotely.

-"Sometimes the nominated judge provides us with a statement to read in response to media inquiries," the official said, adding, "We don't know anything at this point."
+"Sometimes the nominated judge provides us with a statement to read in response to media inquiries," the court official in DC said earlier Thursday, adding, "We don't know anything at this point."

 Another contender for the seat, California Supreme Court Justice Leondra Kruger, was spotted in California Thursday morning, while a car accompanied by state police was seen departing the South Carolina home of a fellow shortlister, District Court Judge J. Michelle Childs.
 Plastic bags covered the car window, so it was unclear whether Childs was in the car.